-The Warden, Curtis Price, is head of house and in authority within the College.
+The Warden is head of house and in authority within the College.
 He heads the student welfare team and chairs the Governing Body and other main committees.
 With the Fellows, the Warden formulates and implements policy within the overall strategy of the University and represents the College at Conference of Colleges.

-The Subwarden is a one-year appointment that in 2012-2013 will be held by Professor Michael Burden.
-The Subwarden chairs a number of College committees, may represent the Warden at public and College functions, and plays a part in the broader public life of the College, especially in matters relating to the Development Office and the entertainment of College guests.
+The Subwarden is a one-year appointment that in 2016-2017 is held by Professor Stephen Mulhall.
+The Sub-Warden chairs a number of College committees, may represent the Warden at public and College functions, and plays a part in the broader public life of the College, especially in matters relating to the Development Office and the entertainment of College guests.

 The Dean is in charge of the discipline of the College’s Junior Members.
 The role is wide-ranging, and although it excludes individual pastoral matters, does take account of the general welfare of Junior Members.
 Particularly, the Dean is concerned with matters of policy and with the College’s rules, which are set out in the College Handbook.

 George Ratcliffe, Tutor for Graduates and Graduate Admissions

 The Tutor for Graduates is a Fellow with special responsibility for the administration of the College in relation to the academic progress and pastoral affairs of postgraduate students.
 He is available at all times to discuss matters of concern with individual students, and hosts a number of social events during the year.
 His PA is to be found in the Tuition Office (4 OB 5).
 Graduates who need a signature or stamp on a university form should take it to the Tuition Office during working hours.
 The Tutor for Graduates comes in regularly to sign/stamp such forms.